eropple/twitch-better-api/README.md

 ## Future Work ##
 - There are a lot of calls not directly wrapped.
+- Retry support is TBD.
+Backoff/repetition isn't that difficult but it does probably mean unwrapping async/await into `Promise`s and my own applications don't currently need it; my experience strongly leads me to think that most errors are of the `4xx` class and the only one that it seems like the client can really help with is `429 Too Many Requests`.
 - Not for this gem specifically, but a little OAuth app that can be run on a local machine to get an OAuth token with scopes would be handy instead of relying on TwitchApps's [TokenGen]().